Lectio Divina: 24th Sunday in Ordinary Time (A)

 Matthew 18:27-30: 2nd part of the parable

 b) A key to the reading:

-In the Gospel of the 24th Sunday of ordinary time, Jesus tells us of the need to forgive our brothers and sisters.
+In the Gospel of the 24th Sunday of Ordinary Time, Jesus tells us of the need to forgive our brothers and sisters.
 It is not easy to forgive.
 There are some offences and insults that go on hurting us.
-Some say: “I forgive, but not forget.”
+Some say, “I forgive, but I do not forget.”
 I cannot forget!
 Resentment, tensions, different opinions, provocations make it difficult to forgive and be reconciled.
-Why is it that forgiving is so difficult?
+Why is forgiving so difficult?
 Do I create a space in my family, my community, my work and my relationships for reconciliation and forgiveness?
 How?
 Let us meditate on the third part of the “Sermon on the Community” (Mt 18:21-35), where Matthew puts together the sayings and parables of Jesus on limitless forgiveness.
 As you read, think of yourself and try to look back on your life.

 c) The text:

 21 Then Peter went up to Him and said, 'Lord, how often must I forgive my brother if he wrongs me?
 As often as seven times?'
 22 Jesus answered, 'Not seven, I tell you, but seventy-seven times.
 23 'And so the kingdom of Heaven may be compared to a king who decided to settle his accounts with his servants.
 24 When the reckoning began, they brought him a man who owed ten thousand talents; 25 he had no means of paying, so his master gave orders that he should be sold, together with his wife and children and all his possessions, to meet the debt.
 26 At this, the servant threw himself down at his master's feet, with the words, "Be patient with me and I will pay the whole sum."